marktice/boot_scoot/README.md

 **Solution**: The driver will have a form of transport that fits in your boot.
 As long as it's below certain dimensions which will fit into the car.

 #### Transport Options:
+The preference would be a high powered foldable scooter like pictured below.
+This type of scooter is powerful while still being able to fold down to a size that will fit in an everyday car boot.
+Although this is the preference we will allow other options aslong as they are closeby the pickup location.

 - foldable scooter

 ![scoot](app/assets/images/stock/folded-unfolded-scooter.jpg)

+Other Options
 - foldable bike
 - electric skateboard
 - hoverboard